farhanali/andrill/README.md

 # Andrill - Android Mandrill API

+A library used for sending emails from Android using Mandrill.
 It is a fork of [Lutung - a Java interface](https://github.com/rschreijer/lutung) to the [Mandrill](http://www.mandrill.com/) API, optimized for using in Android.

 ## Installation